ADVICE FOR FRENCH PROPERTY BUYERS

 An ideal wish list includes:

-- What style of property do you like? – old/character, modern, single storey, farmhouse, Maison de Maître, town house, bungalow, chateau?
+- Style of property – old/character, modern, single storey, countryside farmhouse, Maison de Maître, town house, bungalow, chateau etc

-- Do you want a gite, a swimming pool?
+- Do you want a house with gite, swimming pool?

 - Do you have a hobby that needs space?
 Eg artist studio, garages for car collection, study for work etc

-- What is your budget?
-(The prices shown on our website include agency fees.
-You will have to budget extra for Notaire’s fees of about 7-8%) Should you wish to consider a mortgage, please enquire here.
+- Budget (the prices shown on our website include agency fees.
+You will have to budget extra for Notaire’s fees of about 7-8%) .

-Please send us your wish list today and LET US HELP you with your French property search.
+Please send us your wish list and LET US HELP you with your French property search

 Your agent lives locally to the property and will accompany you on the viewing.
 They will be able to answer any questions you have and share their local knowledge with you.